nandhra702/Project_What_Why/src/content/projects/re-start/+re-start.md

     import CaptionImage from '$lib/components/CaptionImage.svelte';
 </script>

-Re-start is a tui-like browser startpage built with Svelte.
+Re-start is a tui-style browser startpage built with Svelte.
 The design was based on my [system24 discord theme](/projects/system24).
 Features include:

 - todoist tasks integrationz
 - weather (from open-meteo)